EMDR THERAPY OKC | ACROSS OKLAHOMA & TEXAS

 Feeling Lighter or Calmer

-You might experience a sense of calm or lightness as intense emotions are processed and released, helping you feel grounded.
+You might feel a sense of calm or lightness as intense emotions are processed and released, helping you feel grounded.

 Improved Sleep

-If trauma has affected your sleep, you may notice improvements in both sleep quality and a reduction in nightmares.
+If trauma has impacted your sleep, you might notice better sleep quality and fewer nightmares.

 Increased Clarity

-EMDR often brings new clarity and understanding about your past, helping you make sense of your experiences in a freeing, affirming way.
+EMDR often brings new clarity and understanding about your past, helping you make sense of your experiences in a freeing and affirming way.

 Shift in Perspective